MAISD Annual Web Report

 Budget & Summary - Part 2

-For the 2019-20 school year, nearly 40% of the MAISD actual expenditures were in fact monies that were dispersed to local schools.
-As of June 30, 2020, the MAISD distributed $26,846,267 from local, state, and federal funds under the following headings: General Education (includes Head Start), Special Education, and Vocational Education.
+As of June 30, 2024, the MAISD distributed $34,340,915 from local, state, and federal funds under the following headings: General Education (includes Head Start), Special Education, and Vocational Education.

 Expenditures support continued operations in four basic areas: technology services, instructional services, special education, and business services.
 Support services to local districts are provided for centralized accounting, student records, education/training, consulting, tech support, and special education.
-The MAISD operates and/or oversees Wesley School, the Muskegon Area Career Tech Center, Muskegon Opportunity, Muskegon Area Promise, Early Head Start and Head Start of Muskegon/Oceana, and Muskegon Made.
+The MAISD operates and/or oversees Wesley School, Career Tech Center, Lakeshore Learning Center, Transition at Craig Campus, Muskegon Area Promise, Early Head Start and Head Start of Muskegon/Oceana.
 Per state guidelines, expenditures are reported using the categories shown.